Our public consultation about the future location of a new Urgent Treatment Centre, for urgent care, ran from 12 August to 4 November 2019.

 We will provide further information on the feedback we received in due course.

 Here you can find documents giving you background information about the proposal to create a new Urgent Treatment Centre, including how we developed our proposals and various impact assessments.
+The CCG provides support and help to make information accessible and enable people to take part in our activities.
+CCG information is available in other formats and languages on request.
+We are also happy to visit groups face to face if required.
+Please contact the Communications and Engagement Team on 03000 424903 for further help.

 Download a PDF version of the full consultation document, with the survey included at the back, here